matt-russo/pixelsynth-sw/README.md

 ## TO DO

+### MAJOR BUGS
+* sliders and toggles don't visually respond in Safari anymore (same with original pixel synth, deprecation in nexusUI?)

 ### Functionality/Layout
 * choose/upload new default images: add bar chart, line graph image defaults for testing
 * find a way to distinguish relative major/minor scales or consolidate